caddyserver/examples/winphp/readme.md

 >  startup c:\path\to\php\php-cgi.exe -b 6545 &

 This starts a fastcgi server on localhost port 6545.
-The & ensures that the command doesnt block caddy from continuing
+The & ensures that the command doesn't block caddy from continuing.

-Combine this with some scripts to restart caddy and the php fastcgi on regular intervals and you have a very robust setup for windows.
+The php-cgi process will be shutdown automatically when caddy stops.